webix-hub/docs/data/datatable/sparklines.md

 Setting Sparklines Colors
 -----------------

-There are two variants of configuring sparklines colors:
+There are two variants of configuring sparklines colors using the *color* property:

 - to set a custom color for sparklines